 3) On the opposite side of the 10 m wide radial lane is a second turbogenerator hall which is almost a mirror image of the turbogenertor hall shown in the diagram.
 The district heating water flows from a buried 48 inch diameter return main, through the first turbogenerator hall, under the 10 m wide radial lane, through the second turbogenerator hall and then out to a 48 inch diameter district heating supply main.

 4) Heat is supplied to each turbogenerator hall by 6 X 8 inch diameter buried pipes containing hot nitrate salt that enter the turbogenerator hall along the bottom of the diagram.
-Each heat transport circuit has a temperature regulated NaK/nitrate salt heat exchanger located in a structure on the opposite side of the 10 m wide interior lane.
+Each heat transport circuit has a corresponding temperature regulated NaK-salt heat exchanger and a NaK-HTF heat exchanger located in a heat exchange galery in the nuclear island on the opposite side of the 10 m wide interior lane.
 On these diagrams the outside cover of the nitrate salt pipe insulation is 0.5 m diameter and is shown in orange.
 For drainage purposes these pipes must continuously slope downwards toward the dump tanks in the sub-basements of the turbogenerator halls.

-5) At full load each nitrate salt loop should deliver about 21 MWt of heat.
+5) At full load each nitrate salt loop and HTF loop pair should deliver about 21 MWt of heat.

 6) Each turbogenerator hall has in integral X-Y gantry crane consisting of 26 m long rails and a 21.5 m long travelling bridge.
 A suitably rated hoist runs back and forth along this bridge.
 Note that in the case of the single 37.5 MWe generator, due to the greater unit weights, the gantry crane may need to be more robust than in the 2 X 18.75 MWe case.